German Battle Cruisers, Part Two

 With German shipyards overwhelmed by repair work on existing ships and orders for new submarines and torpedo boats (destroyers), the new ship had little chance of being built even using the contracts already placed.
 Design work proceeded slowly, classed as a paper study rather than an active project, with sketches delivered in late February and early March 1918.

-The two alternative designs, designated GK4542 and GK4541 (GK for Grosskreuzer, or “great cruiser”), differed in their speed with GK4542 having 26 boilers (16 coal-fired and 10 oil-fired) and GK4541 have two more, both oil-fired).
+The two alternative designs, designated GK4542 and GK4541 (GK for Grosskreuzer, or “great cruiser”), differed in their speed with GK4542 having 26 boilers (16 coal-fired and 10 oil-fired) and GK4541 boasting two more (both oil-fired).
 The two ships had the same hull form, but differed in turret layout, with GK4541 having a wide space between the two after turrets to accommodate a larger turbine room.

 The ship would have been the largest warship built in Germany up to that time (though larger passenger liners had been launched).
 She would displace 45,000 tons on a length of 240 meters and bore a superficial resemblance to the L20 battleship design and its related variants.
 Like them, all of her boilers were trunked into a single gigantic funnel, though her internal arrangements differed thanks to her much larger engine spaces.